-Nisi [“nee-see”] (Greek for “Island”) was premiered on April 25th 2012 hornist Adam Unsworth (University of Michigan, Ann Arbor).
+Nisi [“nee-see”] (“Island”) was premiered on April 25th 2012 hornist Adam Unsworth (University of Michigan, Ann Arbor).
 The work will be released this year on Equilibrium Records (Albany Music Distribution), along with my Kajato for horn and electronics.

 Iannis Xenakis: “…I think that the music that I write is not important for most of the people.
 It is like an island. …maybe after my death [people] will be more interested in what I have done during my life.
 But that is not a problem because I cannot do anything else.
 I am writing music…”

 Nisi was composed for hornist Adam Unsworth, motivated by his highly personal approach to the horn.
 It is dedicated to composer Iannis Xenakis to commemorate his 90th birthday (May 29th, 2012), inspired by Xenakis’s singular spirit, his totally unique sonic palette, and the uncompromisingness of his ideas.
 Xenakis truly was and is a musical island unto himself.
 It’s materials are drawn from several of Xenakis’s works, notably Eonta (1963-64), Anaktoria (1969), and N’Shima (1975)